BYU-ITC-544/Homework/hw-3/HW 3: Operational Assessments.md

 # HW 3: Operational Assessments

-### Operational Assessments

-1. Process Analysis: Evaluate the organization's core processes to identify bottlenecks, inefficiencies, and opportunities for improvement.

-1. Performance Metrics: Measure and analyze key performance indicators (KPIs) to assess how well the organization is meeting its goals.
+Operational assessments are a vital process for evaluating the efficiency, effectiveness, and overall performance of an organization's operations.
+This systematic review focuses on analyzing various aspects of the organization's day-to-day activities, including processes, systems, and procedures.
+By identifying strengths, weaknesses, opportunities, and threats within these areas, operational assessments provide valuable insights into how well an organization is meeting its objectives and where improvements can be made.
+The ultimate goal is to enhance operational efficiency, ensure optimal use of resources, and drive continuous improvement.
+Through regular operational assessments, organizations can adapt to changing conditions, streamline workflows, and achieve greater productivity and success.

 ## Instructions: